jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

 Data Structures: Lists: List Comprehensions
 ============================================

-`List Comprehensions <https://docs.python.org/3/tutorial/datastructures.html?highlight=list#list-comprehensions>`_ are a way to create lists from another `iterable <https://docs.python.org/3/glossary.html#term-iterable>`_.
+`List Comprehensions <https://docs.python.org/3/tutorial/datastructures.html?highlight=list#list-comprehensions>`_ are a way to create lists from an `iterable <https://docs.python.org/3/glossary.html#term-iterable>`_.
 It is a nice way to loop over elements and perform some operation usually in one line

 How to create a List with an Iterable
 --------------------------------------